infinyon/flv-client-rust/mysql-cdc/README.md

 ## Standalone Deployment

-For a standalone deployment using your own databases, use instructions in [cdc-consumer](./cdc-consumer/README.MD) and [cdc-producer](./cdc-producer/README.MD) sections.
+For a standalone deployment using your own databases, follow the instructions in [cdc-producer](./cdc-producer/README.MD) and [cdc-consumer](./cdc-consumer/README.MD) sections.

 ## Laptop Demo Deployment